Kily González: International career

 An Argentine international since 1995, González made his debut on 8 November in a 0–1 home defeat to Brazil.
 He was selected by manager Marcelo Bielsa for his 1999 Copa América squad, scoring one of his nine goals in the nation's 2–0 group stage win against Uruguay as the former went on to reach the quarter-finals only to be eliminated by eventual champions Brazil.
 He went on to become a regular member of the starting eleven under that coach, and also participated in the 2002 FIFA World Cup in Japan and South Korea, starting against England (and being replaced) and also appearing against Nigeria and Sweden in an eventual group stage exit.

 Two years later, again under Bielsa, González was selected for the 2004 Summer Olympics tournament as one of three overaged players.
 He featured in all games and scored in the opener against Serbia (6–0), helping the Albiceleste win gold in Athens.

 González also took part in the 2004 Copa América, netting three times in the tournament: his first two came in the group stage, in Argentina's victories against Ecuador and Uruguay, and his last was a penalty in regulation time in the final against Brazil, which eventually ended in a shootout loss with the player again converting his attempt.

 Style of play

 González was a quick, strong and versatile midfielder, who was capable of playing both as a winger and as an attacking midfielder.
 His main attributes were his technical ability, vision, range of passing, determination and his powerful and accurate striking ability from distance, which enabled him both to create and score goals.

+Coaching career

+González became the head coach of his former club Rosario Central, before going on to manage Unión and Platense.
+On 28 August 2026, he was announced as the new head coach of Major League Soccer club Inter Miami.